 APEX is a declarative application development platform that uses PL/SQL code.
 Unlike Forms though, its engine renders applications in real-time from data stored in tables on the database and displays them on a web browser.
 Whether you are running an application or developing one, it is done through a web browser.

-No need to Migrate: Modernize Progressively with a Web-Based Development Platform
+No need for a big-bang approach: Modernize Progressively with a Web-Based Development Platform

 Because APEX coexists so well with Oracle Forms, it allows you to proceed with your Forms Modernization projects in a phased approach, which keeps you in control of your time and budget.
 This also provides a smooth learning curve an integration for your IT staff and users.